The Closed Resolver Project: Measuring the Deployment of Source Address Validation of Inbound Traffic: Related Work

+To compare the SAV deployment status for IPv4 and IPv6, we identify seemingly dual-stack DNS resolvers.

-Several researchers used DNS to obtain candidate (IPv4, IPv6) address pairs that likely indicate to be the same physical machine (also called dual-stacked).
-Berger et al.~\cite{nameserver} developed two techniques---passive and active, to find such pairs.
-The passive method has been deployed over the existing production infrastructure that consists of a two-level authoritative nameserver hierarchy in which the first-level server, reachable over IPv4, returns \texttt{A} records of the second-level server.
+Several researchers used DNS to obtain candidate (IPv4, IPv6) address pairs that likely indicate to be the same physical machine (also called dual-stack).
+Berger et al.~\cite{nameserver} developed two passive and active techniques to find such pairs.
+They deployed the passive method over the existing production infrastructure consisting of a two-level authoritative nameserver hierarchy in which the first-level server, reachable over IPv4, returns records of the second-level server.
 In its DNS response, it also encodes the IPv4 address of the contacting client.
-Each request arriving at the second-level nameserver over IPv6 can be paired with the initial IPv4 query.
-This methodology is not restricted to open resolvers and does not actively generate any DNS requests.
-It discovered 674k candidate pairs during a period of six months.
-The active technique relies on sending requests to open resolvers for such multi-level domains, which implies switching between IPv4 and IPv6 protocols.
-In a one-day measurement session, 7,000 open resolvers were probed 200 times and revealed 41,000 address pairs.
+Each request arriving at the second-level nameserver over IPv6 reveals the initial IPv4 query.
+This method is not restricted to open resolvers and does not actively generate additional DNS requests.
+The method discovered 674K candidate pairs during a period of six months.
+The second active technique relies on sending requests to open resolvers for such multi-level domains, which implies switching between IPv4 and IPv6 protocols using \texttt{CNAME} records.
+In a one-day measurement session, they probed 200 times 7K open resolvers and revealed 41K address pairs.

 Hendriks et al.~\cite{ipv6_or} enumerated the population of open IPv6 resolvers to analyze whether they could be used as efficient DDoS amplifiers.
-They first performed an Internet-wide scan to find open resolvers over IPv4.
-Those resolvers were queried for specifically-crafted domains that could only be reached by traversing from IPv4 to IPv6.
+They first performed an Internet-wide scan to find open resolvers over IPv4 and queried them for specifically-crafted domains that could only be reached by traversing from IPv4 to IPv6.
 This method discovered 1.49M unique candidate pairs and 1,038 unique IPv6 resolvers.